ajwann/svg-loaders-react/README.md

 ## Importing the SVGLoaders components

-### Import all the loaders in a nice neat namespaced way
+### Import all the loaders in a namespaced fashion
 You can import all the loaders at once:
 ```js
 import * as SVGLoaders from 'svg-loaders-react';